 The US snack food manufacturing industry includes about 650 establishments with combined annual revenue of about $38 billion.
-The snack food market is expected to exceed $600 billion in revenue by 2020.
+The snack food market is expected to exceed $600 billion in revenue by this year.

 Snack food manufacturers are primarily engaged in: